sboesebeck/morphium/README.md

 raw `morphium.insert` of the very same Msg document into PoppyDB runs at ~4,600 docs/s — 0.33 ms per operation single-threaded, on par with Kafka's ~0.5 ms per-request latency, so the wire protocol and server are not the problem.
-An active change-stream watcher brings that to ~3,600 docs/s (fanout, ~20 %), and the full messaging layer (topic registry, listener dispatch, processing queue) lands at ~2,500–2,800 msg/s once the JVM is warm — the ~1,800 msg/s above is a cold-start figure.
-The real limiting factor is write concurrency:
-PoppyDB's in-memory backend serializes writes, so raw throughput plateaus at ~4,600 inserts/s no matter how many sender threads you add (1 thread: ~3,100/s; 2+: ~4,300–4,600/s).
+An active change-stream watcher brings that to ~3,600 docs/s (fanout, ~20 %).
+Since the 2026-08 optimization round (duplicate-`_id` insert pre-check is an O(1) index lookup instead of an O(N) collection scan, one dead messaging index removed, non-exclusive messages processed straight from the change-stream `fullDocument` with no per-message re-read), the full messaging layer saturates that same write plateau — one-way end-to-end measures ~4,300–4,900 msg/s (2026-08-07), so the messaging layer itself now adds almost nothing per message.
+Insert cost is also independent of collection size now: the former O(N) `_id` scan degraded to double-digit inserts/s on a 200K-document collection, the index lookup holds >200K inserts/s there.
+The real limiting factor is write concurrency: PoppyDB's in-memory backend serializes writes per collection, so raw throughput plateaus at ~4,600 inserts/s no matter how many sender threads you add (1 thread: ~3,100/s; 2+: ~4,300–4,600/s).
 Per-message-acknowledged throughput on par with Kafka's synchronous mode (~8–10K msg/s) is the realistic ceiling for future server-side concurrency work — not 100K+, which no system